 Heber Dunes SVRA offers a variety of recreational challenges including winding trails through the creosote studded sand dunes, large "fine sand" sand dunes, and dry lake beds with hard packed clay.
 Riders are asked to use caution on the narrower trails where visibility is limited, and all ATV riders are required to use whips/flags as a safety precaution at the park.

 The park is for day use only—no camping is allowed.
-Visitors are reminded to exit the park prior to 5:00 PM when it closes and the gates are locked.
+Visitors are reminded to exit the park prior to sunset when it closes and the gates are locked.

 Note: Some former uses of this park are prohibited for the safety of the public, including: recreational shooting, hunting, and paint ball related activities.

 Summer and fall weather is usually hot and dry with average temperatures ranging from the high 70s to low 100s.
 July is typically the warmest month.
 Temperatures during the winter months range from the high-to-low 70s to the mid-to-low 40s.
 On average the most precipitation occurs in January.
 Spring weather varies with temperatures ranging from the low 50s to the low 90s.